jonathanclare/jonathanclare.github.io/cv/cv.md

 **Date of Birth** 03/11/74
 **Nationality** Britis

-Currently working at Geowise as a senior developer.
-I design and develop web apps and pages which generally focus on or are related to data visualization and mapping.
+I currently work at [GeoWise Ltd](https://www.instantatlas.com/) as a senior developer.
+I mostly design and develop web apps and pages which generally focus on or are related to data visualization and mapping.
 I have over 20 years experience working in the GIS and Web Development fields.
 For examples of my work please see my webpage at https://jonathanclare.github.io/

 Proficient in
 ------